 Disability pension: The pension is 20% of the insured's average monthly earnings in the last three or five years, whichever is greater, plus 1.33% of average monthly earnings for each 12-month period of coverage beyond 180 months, up to 80%.
-The insured is credited with a sixmonth coverage period for each year that a claim is made before the normal retirement age.
+The insured is credited with six months of coverage for each year that a claim is made before the normal retirement age.